Unlock The Secrets of Deep Sleep: The Complete Guide

 To diagnose these conditions accurately, several tests might be required.

-The most common being polysomnography (PSG), an overnight test that records brain waves, heart rate and blood oxygen levels, amongst other parameters during sleep.
+The most common is polysomnography (PSG), an overnight test that records brain waves, heart rate, and blood oxygen levels, among other parameters, during sleep.

 In certain cases where PSG results are inconclusive or more data is needed, a Multiple Sleep Latency Test (MSLT) may be conducted which measures how quickly a person falls asleep in a quiet environment during the day.

-While these tests do offer invaluable information about one’s sleeping habits and potential disorders at play, they’re just part of a larger picture.
+While these tests offer invaluable information about one’s sleeping habits and potential disorders, they’re just part of a larger picture.

-Once diagnosed properly through these methods or other suitable as per individual case basis; effective treatment plans can then be charted out accordingly.
+Once diagnosed properly through these methods or other suitable as per individual case basis; effective treatment plans can be charted accordingly.

-This leads us onto our next segment: exploring substantive tips on enhancing deep sleep quality without resorting directly to medical interventions or pharmaceutical aids.
+This leads us to our next segment, which will explore substantive tips on enhancing deep sleep quality without resorting directly to medical interventions or pharmaceutical aids.

 Tips for Improving Deep Sleep